Audio-WestlakeU/audiossl/audiossl/methods/atst/README.md

-The full paper can be found in the preprint https://arxiv.org/abs/2204.12076
+The paper has been accepted by INTERSPEECH2022, and can be found in arxiv https://arxiv.org/abs/2204.12076

 ## Install
 -------------------------